ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 However, I wouldn't even stop there.
 Instead of using the "WSL2 Terminal," I went for the Windows Terminal (you can also find it in the Microsoft Store).
-It's an emulator where you can open Powershell, Command Prompt, and Bash in multiple tabs!
+It's an emulator where you can open PowerShell, Command Prompt, and Bash in multiple tabs!

 <!-- show multiple tabs ? -->